-The coalition’s colorful home page outlines a variety of refuse eligible for the compost heap: yard waste, kitchen scraps, a carpenter’s wood shavings, a brewer’s spent grains and, yes, a café’s nitrogen-rich espresso grounds.
-Under the Ground to Ground tab, the site reads: “Take all you can carry!” and, below, an Upcoming Events box promotes a local Funky Chicken Coop Tour.
-The overall message?
-Reuse is fun—a positive outlook that is changing the way Austin looks at trash.
+The coalition’s colorful home page outlines a variety of refuse eligible for the compost heap: yard waste, kitchen scraps, a carpenter’s wood shavings, a brewer’s spent grains, and, yes, a café’s nitrogen-rich espresso grounds.

-Four-gallon buckets donated by a local penitentiary are stamped with the Ground to Ground seal, filled by baristas and other foodservice workers, set by the door and taken home by local gardeners.
-“When people come in, even if they haven’t participated before, they can just take home a bucket, use the grounds either on their gardens, compost or on the lawn, and return the buckets and do it again.” says Hoffman.
-Extension agent Richards says the program sees “citizens who don’t even garden, but they’ll pick up the grounds and deliver them to their neighborhood community garden.”
-Because the grounds provide nutrients many commercial fertilizers lack, the relationship is win-win.
+Richards says the program sees “citizens who don’t even garden, but they’ll pick up the grounds and deliver them to their neighborhood community garden.”
+Because the grounds provide nutrients many commercial fertilizers lack, the relationship is a win-win.
 “Coffee grounds are slightly acidic,” says Richards, “so in areas with alkaline soil, like Austin, coffee grounds help to lower the soil pH just a bit.”

-Composting is still relatively new to Austin, and the city’s recently enacted Universal Recycling Ordinance—which requires all foodservice businesses to compost by 2016 (2017 for larger businesses)—means major changes for some.
+Composting is still relatively new to Austin, and the city’s recently enacted Universal Recycling Ordinance—which requires all food service businesses to compost by 2016 (2017 for larger companies)—means significant changes for some.
 But Hoffman hopes Ground to Ground will ease that transition and inspire the community to embrace reuse.
-“This program is a really easy way for people to get used to the idea, both on the business side and the consumer side,” she says.
-“Coffee grounds are really easy—the most they’ll do is mold a little.
-They’re not going to get terribly gross, so it’s a good introduction.”
+“This program is a really easy way for people to get used to the idea, both on the business and consumer sides,” she says.
+“Coffee grounds are easy—the most they’ll do is mold a little, and they’re not going to get gross, so it’s a good introduction [to composting].”